NOAKES ‘ENERGISED, WRATHFUL’ AS HPCSA GOES AFTER HIM AGAIN

 — Macro Four (@MacroFour) May 13, 2017

 Senekal was a co-author of the public attack on Noakes in the “UCT Academics Letter” in 2014.
 His lawyers consider the letter defamatory.
-She was also a co-author of the Naude Review.
+She was also a co-author of the controversial Naude Review.
 The HPCSA used both as the basis for its charge against Noakes.

+UCT has yet to respond on the involvement of Senekal and all other UCT academics in the case against Noakes.
 Senekal and HPCSA witness Dr Muhammad Ali Dhansay also have links to the International Life Sciences Institute (ILSI).
 Dhansay’s employer, the Medical Research Council is investigating his links with sugar industries.

 Click here to read: ILSI ‘QUEENPINS’ TRYING TO NAIL HIM

-A crucial pillar of the HPCSA’s case was that his tweet was “unconventional”, it constituted “danger” and “harm”, or at least the potential for serious harm.
-When the HPCSA failed to prove any harm, Bhoopchand argued that the HPCSA did not have to prove harm, just the potential.
+From alleging a doctor-patient relationship, Bhoopchand claimed that the HPCSA did not have to prove the relationship.
+And when the HPCSA failed to prove any harm, Bhoopchand argued that the HPCSA did not have to prove harm, just the potential.

 - Click here to subscribe for email notifications of Foodmed.net postings